Isaacc1999/myapp/README.md

 -	Add additional tests and features to the app provided.

 ## Getting Started
 Before you can start building, you need an AKS cluster, an ACR and a Devops project.
-Follow the steps in the included guide '''Azure_Devops_Labs.docx'''.
+Follow the steps in the included guide `Azure_Devops_Labs.docx`.